Complete the Initial Setup

 - Describe the steps for setting up Distributed Marketing.

-- Explain how data extensions and content blocks are used to personalize messages.
+- Explain how you can personalize messages.

 - Add the Campaign Messages component.